William Henry Perkin: Honours, awards and commemorations

 Perkin received many honours in his lifetime.
 In June 1866, he was elected a Fellow of the Royal Society.
 In 1879, received their Royal Medal and, in 1889, their Davy Medal.
 He was knighted in 1906, and in the same year was awarded the first Perkin Medal, established to commemorate the fiftieth anniversary of his discovery of mauveine.
 Today, the Perkin Medal is widely acknowledged as the highest honour in the U.S. industrial chemistry and has been awarded annually by the American section of the Society of Chemical Industry.
+He was President of the Society of Chemical Industry from 1884-85.

 Perkin was a Liveryman of the Leathersellers' Company for 46 years and was elected Master of the Company for the year 1896–97.

-Today blue plaques mark the sites of Perkin's home in Cable Street, by the junction with King David Lane, and the Perkin factory in Greenford, Middlesex.
+Today blue plaques mark the sites of Perkin's home on Cable Street, by the junction with King David Lane, and the Perkin factory in Greenford, Middlesex.

 A portrait, by Edward Railton Catterns (1838–1909), is owned by the University of Strathclyde.

 On 12 March 2018, search engine Google showed a Google Doodle to mark Perkin's 180th Birthday.